 The focus should be on the most important tasks that need to be completed first, regardless of whether is is exciting or not or how many things are there on the to do list.

-- How do you prioritize the tasks on your list?
+- How do I reduce the number of things on my to-do list?

 - How should I prioritize my to-do list?

 - Do people add to their list throughout the day or write a complete list each morning and prioritise only those tasks?
 Sometimes I add to my list throughout the day and my initial goals are either shifted or reprioritised.

 - What kind of tasks do you write in your to-do list?
 Do you include basic morning habits such as drinking water, exercising?
 Thanks